-We participate in research projects in collaboration with universities, research institutes and private companies in Greece and abroad, covering a wide range of applications between food and the environment.
-Require today the catalogue of analyses and services for the development of research and innovation actions.
+We participate in research projects in collaboration with universities, research institutes, and private companies in Greece and abroad, covering a wide range of applications between food and the environment.
+Require today the catalog of analyses and services for the development of research and innovation actions.

-Fortification of foods with bioactive compounds from date fruit and its processing by-products (2020-2021).
-Funding: King Saud University, Saudi Arabia
+Fortification of foods with bioactive compounds from date fruit and its processing by-products (2022-today).
+Funding: Taif University, Saudi Arabia

-The project aims at the valorization of date fruits and its processing by-products (seeds) for the recovery of high added-value compounds and their reutilization as additives in food products.
+The project aims at the valorization of date fruits and their processing by-products (seeds) for the recovery of high added-value compounds and their reutilization as additives in food products.

 A study for the implementation of olive mill waste-polyphenols in foods and cosmetics (2013-2015).
 Funding: Hellenic General Secretariat for Research and Technology (GSRT) within the action of “Strengthening employment of research staff in Enterprises”.

 The recovery of antioxidants from industrial food waste and their re-utilization in the food chain and other natural products are emerging objects in the fields of environmental technology and food.
 The production of polyphenols from olive mill wastewater has been commercialized, whereas GALANAKIS LABORATORIES pioneer this direction by participating in the development of recovery methodologies and investigation of applications for the respective products.

 Mechanism of Extraction of Lycopene Using Hydrotropic solvent (2014-2015).
 Funding: Fundamental Research Grant Scheme (FRGS) of Malaysian Ministry of Education